If you’re looking to adopt a feline companion, you have a lot of choices to make. One of the most important is whether to get a kitten or adult cat.

 Kittens have sharp little teeth and claws.
 Unfortunately they can’t differentiate between climbing the lovely cat tree you bought for them and climbing the drapes, couch, or your leg.
 And kitten teeth might miss the toy you’re playing with and chomp down on your hand.

-These tiny balls of energy are not the best choice for families with young kids or older people who are not steady on their feet.
+These tiny balls of energy are not the best choice for families with young kids or older people who aren’t steady on their feet.
 Kittens are fragile and can get hurt by children who don’t know what “gentle” means.
 And they tend to magically appear underfoot, causing a person to trip or fall trying to avoid them.

 No question, you’ll need to kitten-proof your home.
 Think like a kitten and view your house from their level, removing all the objects that could cause them harm.
 You’ll want to consider everything, from covering electrical cords, to making sure there aren’t any dangerous items on the floor, to hiding valuables that might get broken.